-Guidelines for parent helping include:
+Guidelines for family helping include:

 - Our classroom is an exciting and stimulating environment for very young children.
 Younger siblings, especially those that crawl, require your time and attention and often distract from the group routine.
-Ask yourself “Will I be able to assist staff and children with my full attention and carry out my parent helping responsibilities if I bring this younger child?”
+Ask yourself “Will I be able to assist staff and children with my full attention and carry out my family helping responsibilities if I bring this younger child?”
 Please do not bring a sibling without first thinking this through and discussing it with the teacher.

 - Arrive at school FIFTEEN MINUTES early.
 Upon arrival, review the plan book and consult with the teachers about the days activities.
 Ask questions and state your preferences!
 Set up snack, putting drinks in pitchers and food in bowls or baskets.
 Refrigerate if needed.